penalara/engineInputGHCFile/schema-doc/ghc-definitions-dailyocupation-properties-maximumoccupancy.md

 engineInputGHCSchema#/definitions/dailyOcupation/properties/maximumOccupancy
 ```

-Teacher's maximum time of teaching with students and other non-teaching activities indicated as computable.
+Maximum teaching time of the teacher with students and other non-teaching activities indicated as eligible for calculation.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |